dylanmc/CryptoBook/src/3_CryptolIntro.md

 code.
 So, what if we subtract the ASCII code for 'a' from our plaintext character?

-In ASCII, `'a'` is 0x61, so `'a'` - `'a'` is 0, which is a good start. `'b'` is 0x62, so `'b'` - `'a'` is 1, which is also what we're after.
+In ASCII, `'a'` is 0x61, so `'a'` - `'a'` is 0, which is a good start.
+`'b'` is 0x62, so `'b'` - `'a'` is 1, which is also what we're after.
+Finally, `'z'` - `'a'` is 25, so for that range of characters, it's good!
 Here's a simple function that takes an ASCII character and returns its index in the alphabet:

 `Cryptol> ` **`let asciiToIndex c = c - 'a'`**